Stop drinking alcohol – mental health benefits and more

 Reflecting on what I have discovered

 The three reasons above are good reasons for me not to pick up a glass of wine again.
-However, I have discovered other things.
-Not only about myself but also about others.
+However, I have discovered other things — not only about myself but also about others.
 I thought I would share these with you.

 Fun with drinking

 I do not need to drink to have fun.
-Dry January – I would hear people say that they could not go out during this month, or they could not wait until the end of January when the fun could start again.
+Dry January — I would hear people say that they could not go out during this month, or they could not wait until the end of January when the fun could start again.
 It resonated with me as I remember making similar comments.
 Yet here I am now.
-I am having same amount of fun (if not more) as before alcohol.
+I am having the same amount of fun (if not more) as before, without alcohol.

 No hiding

 I do not have to hide behind alcohol.
 I can be who I am.
-Confidence in myself has to come from me not from drinking.
+Confidence in myself has to come from me, not from drinking.
 I am able to be myself in social or networking situations.
 I feel I come across as more confident and relaxed.
 I can be me.
 Being sober means I fully trust myself.
 I am in control of my emotions and actions.

 More time

 I have more time.
 This does not mean I am going out less.
 No. What I mean is my evenings at home are focused around spending time with the family or doing things for myself.
-Instead of sitting down with a glass of wine watching the television or hurrying bed time, I am valuing my time at home.
+Instead of sitting down with a glass of wine watching the television or hurrying bedtime, I am valuing my time at home.

 No drowning sorrow